mars-project/mars/docs/source/getting_started/dataframe.rst

 Refer to :ref:`api.dataframe.io` for more information.

-DataFrame can be read from CSV which is saved in OSS.
+DataFrame can be read from CSV which is saved in `OSS <https://help.aliyun.com/document_detail/32027.html>`_.

 .. code-block:: python